XelorR/sf_project_6/README.md

 ## Conclusions / what was done

-- data srabbing, parsing and data engeneering
+- data scrabing, parsing and data engeneering
   - auto.ru have implemented new parsing protection - selenium used but worked much slower than requests - could not gather enought records
   - in 2022 we faced with more outliers and unpredictable price changes due to geopolitical situation
   - we decided to use 2 best voted datasets downloaded from Kaggle